ComBin/puppet-opensearch/REFERENCE.md

 Determines if the application should be automatically restarted whenever the configuration, package, or plugins change.
-Enabling this setting will cause Elasticsearch to restart whenever there is cause to re-read configuration files, load new plugins, or start the service using an updated/changed executable.
+Enabling this setting will cause Opensearch to restart whenever there is cause to re-read configuration files, load new plugins, or start the service using an updated/changed executable.
 This may be undesireable in highly available environments.
 If all other restart_* parameters are left unset, the value of